Merced County is located in the heart of the San Joaquin Valley (also known as the Central Valley) of California.

 According to the Public Policy Institute of California, this significant demographic shift that started in the early 2000s and will continue for several more decades is due to several key factors: the aging of the baby boom generation, increased longevity, and the long-term effects of past immigration patterns.

-In Merced County, the shift will be represented in many more Hispanic older adults.
-By 2030, Hispanic residents aged 60 years and older will have grown by 43.4% since 2020, compared to only 1.8% growth for White, non-Hispanic older adults and no growth among other races and ethnicities.
-By 2060, Hispanic residents are projected to comprise 69.0% of the over 60 years old population, compared to 46.2% in 2020.
+In Merced County, the population of Hispanic or Latino adults will increase more quickly over time, compared to non-Hispanic or Latino older adults.
+By 2030, Hispanic or Latino residents aged 60 years and older will have grown by 43.4% since 2020, compared to only 1.8% growth for White, non-Hispanic or Latino older adults and no growth among other races and ethnicities.
+By 2060, Hispanic or Latino residents are projected to comprise 69.0% of the over 60 years old population, compared to 46.2% in 2020.

-According to U.S. Census Bureau American Community Survey data, Merced County's older adult population comprises a smaller percentage of the overall population than it does in California or the United States as a whole (see Summary Data Table 1 below).
-Despite being relatively smaller, it still follows many of the same demographic trends as the state and national level.
+According to 2019-2023 American Community Survey (ACS) 5-year estimates, Merced County's population of adults aged 60+ comprises a smaller percentage of the overall population than it does in California or the United States as a whole (see Summary Data Table 1 below).
+In addition to being relatively smaller, the county's 60+ population has some notable demographic differences compared to the state and national level.

 In tablet and mobile view, click on the tables below to scroll through the data.